 At first, the asylum would only accept patients who were wealthy enough to pay for their care.
 By the 1850s, the average patient paid $250 annually.
-A separate eating area costs another $100.
+A separate eating area was available for an additional $100.
 The indigent were admitted for an annual fee of $135, billed to the patient’s local government.
-As more poor people became accepted, the costs became harder to collect, and the asylum depended more on state funding since the patient population was close to 200.
+As more poor people became accepted, the costs became harder to collect.
+The asylum depended heavily on state funding since the patient population was close to 200.
 Throughout the first twenty years, few black patients were admitted.
 In 1849, the General Assembly passed an act allowing the admission of black patients, both free and slave.

 During the 1950s, the discovery of phenothiazine controlled many of the symptoms of mental illness, allowing the wards to be unlocked and patients to roam more freely.
 The introduction of Medicaid and other social welfare programs in the 1960s helped spur a large-scale relocation of patients to community-based mental health centers.
 In 1964, the Department of Mental Health was created as an independent agency to assist South Carolina with research, mental health education, professional training, along with other community services.